Electricity (Suede song): Critical reception

 "Electricity" received a generally favourable response from music critics, with some comparing the song to 1996 single "Trash".
 Music Week and the Irish Independent awarded the song, 'Single of the Week'.
 The former felt that it was "very different from the colder, more clinical material" on the album, calling it "a rock-charged stomper that compromises on nothing and promises everything for the album."
 The latter had high praise for the single.
 George Byrne wrote: "Just as 'Trash' served as a statement of intent back in 1996, so too 'Electricity' layers on slabs of driving guitars and bubbling synths, allowing Brett to take his warped vowel-yodel way beyond its Bowie-esque beginnings.
 A combination of Glam and Electronica, 'Electricity' offers further proof that Suede are the only real competition to the Manic Street Preachers for the title Best British Band of the Decade."
 Select wrote: "like 'Trash' before it, this squelchy-bassed return is utterly fresh without sounding remotely new."
 They added: "OK, so there are distinctly T. Rex-like backing vocals and nominal touches of studio trickery hinting at that much-touted New Direction, but essentially this is a tailor-made Uplifting Pop Single (imagine 'New Generation' morphed with 'The Beautiful Ones')."

+Neil Davenport from Manchester Evening News wrote: "Easily dismissible as join the dots Suede, until that sky-scraping chorus registers like a bolt of adrenaline.
+There's a nod to T-Rex, but this is essentially Suede at their best – sleazy, wired and totally thrilling."
+Paul Connolly of The Times was favourable of the song and looked forward to the album, writing: "Its dense guitar structure is coated with a fierce metallic sheen but Brett Anderson's vocals are confident and expansive, and the song swells inexorably to a huge chorus, although the lyrics do stray into Celine Dion platitude territory: 'Our love is bigger than the universe/It's bigger than the two of us.' [...]
+Suede have rediscovered their heart.
+Head Music will be a blast."
 NME and The List were slightly more mixed, with both calling the song "Suede-by-numbers".
 Stevie Chick of the former was generally favourable by comparing it to earlier songs, saying: "a splash of 'Trash', a bar of 'Filmstar', er, quite a lot of 'She' actually but recycled cut-and-paste Suede is still a fair old mince ahead of most other singles you'll hear this year."
 While the latter's Brian Donaldson felt that "despite the somewhat filthy guitar intro [...]
 'Electricity' finds Suede treading water when they should be breaking new ground."
 James Masterton said that the song "hardly ranks as the most appealing single they have ever released, lacking the killer chorus that made Trash and Metal Mickey such celebrated hits."